-Trommels / trommel screens are mechanical screening machines used to separate materials.
-Usually, mineral and solid-waste processing industries use trommels and trommel screens.
-In addition, they are often used to remove fines from a given waste stream.
-A trommel consists of a wedge wire cylindrical drum that usually is elevated at an angle at the feed end.
+Trommels and trommel screens are mechanical screening machines that are used to separate materials.
+They are often used in mineral and solid-waste processing industries.
+Additionally, they are used to remove fines from a given waste stream.
+A trommel consists of a wedge wire cylindrical drum that is usually elevated at an angle at the feed end.

 In conclusion, a trommel drum cylinder is used to separate materials by size.
 For example, they are sometimes used for separating biodegradable fraction of mixed urban waste or separating different sizes of crushed stone.
 Contractors may screen their site debris into two segments; a saleable topsoil for farms, nurseries and site-work, as well as rock cleaning for aggregates or landscaping work.
 In addition, this allows the contractor to resell their waste instead of incurring the cost of sending it for disposal.